ngphuongthanh35/Assessment/README.md

 >select sum(clicks) from marketing_data;

+> The sum of clicks of the marketing data is 1792

 Question #2 Generate a query to gather the sum of revenue by geo from the store_revenue table:

 >select sum(revenue), store_location from store_revenue group by store_location;